Bialu-Software/discord-security/README.md

     ban_message: `${message.author.tag} has been banned because..`, // custom message
     react_to_bots: false // if you dont want antiraid to react to bots }

+  console.log(security.version) // log your current version of package
 ```

 ## Contributing